Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 1️⃣3️⃣ It matters not how strait the gate,

-👉 The poet says it does not matter how narrow or difficult the path of life is.
+👉 The poet says that it does not matter how narrow, difficult, or challenging the path of life may be.

 1️⃣4️⃣ How charged with punishments the scroll,